kmein/brockman/README.md

 - `statePath` (optional, default `$HOME/brockman.json`) specifies the path of Brockman's state file.
 - `irc.host` specifies the IRC server to connect to.
 - `irc.port` (optional, default `6667`) specifies the port of that IRC server.
+- `irc.tls` (optional, default `false`) specifies whether the IRC connection should be made using TLS.
 - `controller.nick` when set, enables the controller-bot feature: A bot with the specified nick will join the channel specified in `channel` (alongside the channels specified in `controller.extraChannels`).
 For more information on how to interact with that bot, see [below](#controller).
 - `controller.extraChannels` (optional, default `[]`): see above.
 - `bots.NAME.feed` initializes a bot named `NAME` with a feed.
 That bot will automatically join the channel specified in `channel` and post updates there.